webview/webview/README.md

 ### Build Options

-These options can be used when building the webview project standalone or building it as part of your project (e.g. with FetchContent).
+These CMake options can be used when building the webview project standalone or building it as part of your project (e.g. with FetchContent).

 Option                         | Description
 ------------------------------ | ----------------------